two men replacing windows

 Are window replacements worth the cost?

-Replacing old windows with new ones can reduce drafts in your home and provide a more comfortable atmosphere overall.
-You’ll enjoy your house more when you install new windows.
+Replacing old windows with new ones can minimize drafts in your home and provide a more comfortable atmosphere overall.

-Homeowners will see their home value increase when they replace their windows, but usually only by 74% of the cost of replacement on average.
+Homeowners may see their home value increase when they replace their windows.

-Of course, homeowners don’t just see the ROI when they list the home for sale.
-Some data from the Department of Energy says that you could save $126 – $465 a year.
-In some cases, it can take several years or even decades to see the break-even point for new windows based on energy savings.
+Of course, they don’t just see the return on investment when they list their home for sale.
+Some data from the Department of Energy says you can save $126 – $465 a year.
+In some cases, it can take several years or even decades to reach the breakeven point for new windows based on energy savings.

 How often should you replace windows?

 Typically, windows should last 15 – 20 years before you need to replace them.
-Wear and tear from storms, age, weather and more are all signs you might need your windows replaced.
-If your energy bills are increasing, there’s visible damage to your windows or you’re struggling to get them opened or closed, it might be time for a replacement.
-Before replacing your windows, check to see if there’s a warranty on your windows that could help you save money.
+Wear and tear from storms, age, weather and more are all signs that you may need your windows replaced.
+If your energy bills are increasing and there’s visible damage to your windows, or you’re struggling to open or close them, it may be time for a replacement.
+Before replacing your windows, check for a warranty on your windows.
+It may help you save money.

 The Bottom Line

 The cost of replacing some or all of your windows is often significant.
-However, the added comfort and beauty that a window upgrade can bring should not be discounted.
-If you’re interested in new windows, you might want to look into financing options.
+However, the added comfort and beauty of a window upgrade shouldn’t be discounted.
+If you’re interested in new windows, you may want to consider financing options.

 Sound good?
-Why not start the process to get a cash-out-refinance?
-You can also give our friends at Rocket Mortgage® a call at (833) 326-6020.
+Why not start the process to get a cash-out refinance today?

 Emma Tomsich